 - 17. After the bid submission, the bid summary has to be printed and kept as an acknowledgement as a token of the submission of the bid.
 The bid summary will act as a proof of bid submission for a tender floated and will also act as an entry point to participate in the bid opening event. - 18.
 Successful bid submission from the system means, the bids as uploaded by the bidder is received and stored in the system.
 System does not certify for its correctness. - 19.
 The bidder should see that the bid documents submitted should be free from virus and if the documents could not be opened, due to virus, during tender opening, the bid is liable to be rejected. - 20.
 The time that is displayed from the server clock at the top of the tender Portal, will be valid for all actions of requesting bid submission, bid opening etc., in the e-Procurement portal.
 The Time followed in this portal is as per Indian Standard Time (IST) which is GMT+5:30.
 The bidders should adhere to this time during bid submission. - 21.
 The bidders are requested to submit the bids through online e-Procurement system to the Tender Inviting Authority (TIA) well before the bid submission end date and time (as per Server System Clock). - 22.
 Tender form Fee and EMD shall be submitted with the Part I- Technical BID.
 BID submitted without fees, as mentioned above will not be considered for evaluation and shall be rejected summarily.
 The benefit of Exemption of EMD to all Micro and small enterprises (MSE) will be considered.
 The bidders shall upload with their offer, the proof of their being MSE registered with district industries center (DIC) or Khadhi and village industries commission or Khadhi and Industries board (KVIV) or Coir board or National Small Industries Corporation (NSIC) or Directorate of handicrafts and handlooms or Udyam Registration Certificate or any other body specified by Ministry of MSME.
-The bidder/tenderer/contractor shall file the applicable returns with Tax departments in time and submit the same as documentary proof. - 23.
+The bidders who avail exemption from payment of EMD, shall submit "Bid Security Declaration" in the prescribed format as per Annexure 14, accepting that if they withdraw or modify their bids during period of validity etc., they will be suspended for the time specified in the tender document. - 23.
 The bidder/tenderer/contractor shall file the applicable returns with Tax departments in time and submit the same as documentary proof. - 24.
 The GST applicable shall be shown as a separate line items in the Tax invoices to avail in put credit to Port.